-Jeffrey Bloss, M.D., has served as our Chief Medical Officer since August, 2021.
+Jeffrey Bloss, M.D. has served as our Chief Medical Officer since August 2021.
 In addition, he has over 20 years of leadership experience in oncology at multiple biopharmaceutical companies.
 Immediately prior to joining NuCana, Dr. Bloss served as Chief Medical Officer of Tarveda Therapuetics a venture-backed clinical stage oncology company from August 2018 to August 2021.
 Prior to Tarveda, Dr. Bloss was Chief Medical Officer and Senior Vice President, Medical Affairs at Aegerion Pharmaceuticals from June 2017 to August 2018.
 Dr. Bloss completed his Residency in Obstetrics & Gynecology at Wilford Hall USAF Medical Center and his Fellowship in Gynecologic Oncology at the University of California, Irvine.
 Dr. Bloss received his M.D. from Thomas Jefferson University Medical College and B.S. from Juniata College.

-David Harrison, M.D., has served as our Head of Translational Studies since December 2017.
-From February 2019 Dr. Harrison has been a Director and research team leader at iCAIRD University where he researches artificial intelligence relevant to radiology and pathology.
-Dr. Harrison has served as Chair of the Government advisory committee relating to cancer for the Public England Committee Carcinogenicity, since May 2015.
+David Harrison, M.D. has served as our Head of Translational Medicine since December 2017.
+Since February 2019, Dr. Harrison has been a Director and research team leader at iCAIRD University where he researches artificial intelligence relevant to radiology and pathology.
+Dr. Harrison has served as Chair of the Government advisory committee relating to cancer for the Public England Committee Carcinogenicity since May 2015.
 Dr. Harrison has been a Director of Research & Development at Beneox Ltd, a dietary supplement supplier, since April 2014.
-In addition, Dr. Harrison has served as a professor of Pathology at the University of St. Andrews, since May 2012.
+In addition, Dr. Harrison has served as a professor of Pathology at the University of St. Andrews since May 2012.
+Further, Dr. Harrison is a director at PathAlba Limited, Viewbank Leuchars Limited, and ILC Therapeutics Limited.
 Dr. Harrison completed his fellowship in Pathology at the Royal College of Pathologists, London, and received his M.D. and a Bachelor of Medicine and Surgery from the University of Edinburgh.